DataTalksClub/mlops-zoomcamp/02-experiment-tracking/homework.md

 We will train a random forest regressor on the taxi dataset.

 We have prepared the training script `train.py` for this exercise, which can be also found in the folder `homework`.
-The script will load the datasets produced in the previous step, train the model on the training set and finally calculate the RMSE on the validation set.
+The script will load the datasets produced by the previous step, train the model on the training set and finally calculate the RMSE on the validation set.

 Your task is to modify the script to enable **autologging** with MLflow, execute the script and then launch the MLflow UI to check that the experiment run was properly tracked.